Paperspace/ml-in-a-box/README.md

 |                  | (PyTorch)        | (1.9.0)                | source         | **Not installed because doesn't support CUDA 11.4 yet.** Most widely used deep learning library, alongside TensorFlow |

 ### Licenses

-This is my best (reasonably quick) effort at listing the licenses of the software included above.

-**They all appear OK, but as a non-lawyer I'm not qualified to guarantee it.**

 | Software      | License                | Source |
 | ------------- | -------------          | ------------- |